 3. Disney Ground Transportation from Orlando International Airport or WDW

-For those embarking on a Disney cruise to The Bahamas or the Caribbean, Disney Cruise Line offers a ground transfer option between Orlando International Airport (MCO) and Disney’s Port Canaveral terminal.
+For those cruising with Disney to The Bahamas or the Caribbean, Disney Cruise Line offers a ground transfer option between Orlando International Airport (MCO) and Disney’s Port Canaveral terminal.
 Transfers are not included in the cost of a Disney cruise and are available on embarkation and debarkation days only.

 The cost from MCO to the Disney terminal is $39 per Guest each way, or $78 roundtrip.